GregHarris90/Code-Quiz/README.md

 - I was able to finally finish the questions, score, all the button functions, and saving the user's initials into local storage.

-- I'm really happy I was finally able to complete this project and will be requesting a regrade on it!
+- I'm really happy I was finally able to complete this project, applying everything that I've learned over these last few months, and will be requesting a regrade on it!